hobbit19/Uniswap-trading-client/README.md

 <br> </br>
 <H2>Disclosure</H2>
 I own some of the tokens portayed in the gif.
 These tokens are used only for example purposes and are not meant to be an endorsement.
 I am not affiliated with these tokens or any subsidiaries.
-Use the application at your own risk, I am not in any way responsible for losses etc.
+Use the application at your own risk, I am not in any way responsible for losses.